-Figure 1-1: Location of water quality monitoring sites in the Hayton and Curlett Stream catchments.
-7 Figure 2-1: Location of water quality monitoring sites in the Hayton and Curlett Stream catchments.
-15 Figure 2-2: Waratah with two Nalgene sampling bottles installed at the three sampling sites.
-17 Figure 3-1: Rainfall and water level hydrographs for sites in Ōpāwaho/Heathcote River, and Haytons and Curletts streams during each of the four events.
-22 Figure 3-2: Time of individual samples collected by autosamplers at selected sites and events demonstrating that samples were unintentionally collected at a shore rter duration near the end of these two events.
-24 Figure 3-3: Timing of each sample collected by autosampler, for each site and event.
-25 Figure 3-4: Turbidity and total suspended solids concentrations at autosampler sites fo r each event.
-29 Figure 3-5: Curlett wetland inlet (top) and outlet (bottom).
-30 Figure 3-6: Sediment-laden Curlett Stream at confluence with Opawaho/Heathcote Riv er on 23 September 2021.
-31 Figure 3-7: Metals concentrations for each sampling site for each event.
-32 Figure 3-8: Copper, lead and zinc concentrations for each site, each event and sample group.
-34 Figure 3-9: DOC and hardness concentrations at each site.
-35 Figure 3-10: Dissolved metals concentrations versus dissolved organic carbon and hardn concentrations. ess 36 Figure 3-11: Ammoniacal-N, nitrate+nitrite-N, nitrate-N and dissolved reactive phosphore rus concentrations for each sampling station for each event.
-37 Figure 3-12: Ammoniacal-N, nitrate+nitrite-N and dissolved reactive phosphorus concentrations for each sampling station for each event.
-38
+Location of water quality monitoring sites in the Hayton and Curlett Stream catchments.
+7 Location of water quality monitoring sites in the Hayton and Curlett Stream catchments.
+15 Waratah with two Nalgene sampling bottles installed at the three sampling sites.
+17 Rainfall and water level hydrographs for sites in Ōpāwaho/Heathcote River, and Haytons and Curletts streams during each of the four events.
+22 Time of individual samples collected by autosamplers at selected sites and events demonstrating that samples were unintentionally collected at a short duration near the end of these two events. ter 24 Timing of each sample collected by autosampler, for each site and event.
+25 Turbidity and total suspended solids concentrations at autosampler sites for each event.
+29 Curlett wetland inlet (top) and outlet (bottom).
+30 Sediment-laden Curlett Stream at confluence with Ōpāwaho/Heathcote Rive er 21 Metals concentrations for each sampling site for each event 32 Conner lead and zinc concentrations for each site, each event and sample 52 group.
+34 DOC and hardness concentrations at each site.
+35 Dissolved metals concentrations versus dissolved organic carbon and hardne concentrations. ess 36 Ammoniacal-N, nitrate+nitrite-N, nitrate-N and dissolved reactive phosphore concentrations for each sampling station for each event. us 37 Ammoniacal-N, nitrate+nitrite-N and dissolved reactive phosphorus concentrations for each sampling station for each event.
+38 Location of water quality monitoring sites in the Hayton and Curlett Stream catchments.
+Location of water quality monitoring sites in the Hayton and Curlett Stream catchments.
+Waratah with two Nalgene sampling bottles installed at the three sampling sites.
+Rainfall and water level hydrographs for sites in Ōpāwaho/Heathcote River, and Haytons and Curletts streams during each of the four events.
+Time of individual samples collected by autosamplers at selected sites and events demonstrating that samples were unintentionally collected at a short duration near the end of these two events.
+Timing of each sample collected by autosampler, for each site and event.
+Turbidity and total suspended solids concentrations at autosampler sites for each event.
+Curlett wetland inlet (top) and outlet (bottom).
+Sediment-laden Curlett Stream at confluence with Ōpāwaho/Heathcote River on 23 September 2021.
+Metals concentrations for each sampling site for each event.
+Copper, lead and zinc concentrations at each site, each event and sample group.
+DOC and hardness concentrations at each site.
+Dissolved metals concentrations versus dissolved organic carbon and hardne concentrations.
+Ammoniacal-N, nitrate+nitrite-N, nitrate-N and dissolved reactive phosphorus concentrations for each sampling station for each event.